Name of Organization: Sam Onyemaechi Humanitarian Foundation.

 Yaba, Ebute Metta, Lagos.

 Sam Onyemaechi Humanitarian Foundation’ started in the year 2012, officially registered September 7, 2017.
-Joined GlobalGiving community May 29, 2021, with a vision to eradicate menstrual poverty amongst poor and vulnerable girls in Lagos and Imo.
-It aimed at supporting menstrual hygiene amongst poor and vulnerable girls in Nigeria schools and communities.
+Joined GlobalGiving community May 29, 2021, with a vision to provide an opportunity aimed at, to love and care in action.
+We create deliberate interventions to support our communities in increasing skill and resiliency, connecting them to their power, consciousness and confidence.
+Our programs offer tools for vulnerable youths to sustain not only their creativity, but their holistic development and future livelihoods.
+We cultivate an environment of transformation, solidarity and kinship, a safe space where respect, positive thinking and collaboration is core.
 In the first 3 months of its operations, ‘Sam Onyemaechi Humanitarian Foundation’ did a rapid assessment in the region to discover a dearth of serious, structured interventions with young and aged people in the area.
 The team from ‘Sam Onyemaechi Humanitarian Foundation’ visited more than 20 rural communities and several NGO functionaries operating in the area to learn about the involvement of youth and adult in social initiatives in the area.
 In these visits, most of the principals, teachers and social workers voiced a need to build leadership among young people on social issues and motivate them to take up social action initiatives.
 The educators expressed their concerns and difficulties involved in mobilizing young people for social action initiatives.

 In the same period, a team from ‘Sam Onyemaechi Humanitarian Foundation’ participated in the ‘Change Makers program’ that was conducted jointly by The Nonprofit council with the aim of understanding the current community development initiatives of other NGOs across Nigeria.
 During this phase the team studied the program design and the community mobilization methods of these NGOs.
 The team also underwent a one year long mentoring and handholding under this program.
 In the process, the team also participated in a several learning programs with several NGOs working on community issues from across the nation.
 In these sessions, the team interacted with more than 12 NGOs and their several community leaders working in different parts of the country.